Gromov-Wasserstein Barycenters: The Analysis Problem: Experiments

-\begin{enumerate}[leftmargin=*] \item Let $n$ be the number of classes in a dataset.
+\, The following is an additional classification method based on the proposed GW-BCM approach. \begin{enumerate}[leftmargin=*] \item Let $n$ be the number of classes in a dataset.
 Select $S$ random points of each class. \item If needed, preprocess each data point, obtaining elements of the form $(\mathbf{X}, \p)$: a dissimilarity or edge weight matrix between nodes, together with a mass distribution on its nodes. \item Given an input $(\mathbf{X}, \p)$ from the data set, compute the GW barycentric coordinates (i.e., apply Algorithm \ref{alg: analysis} or \ref{alg: analysis blow up}) using the references from each class separately getting a set of $n$ vectors $\{\lambda_i\}_{i=1}^n$, where $\lambda_i\in \Delta_{S-1}$. \item Synthesis set: For each vector $\lambda_i$, synthesize the corresponding GW barycenters using the $S$ templates, obtaining a total of $n$ matrices $\{\mathbf X_{\lambda_i}\}_{i=1}^n$ (with probability vectors $\{\p_{\lambda_i}\}_{i=1}^n$). \item Compute GW distances between input and the synthesized GW barycenters, and select the class with the minimum GW distance, that is:

 \end{enumerate}